Ferdinand Albin Pax: Life and work

-Pax was born on 26 July 1858 in Dvůr Králové nad Labem, in what was then known as Bohemia, to Carl Ferdinand, a mine superintendent in Schatzlar, and Elisabeth Haas (died 1861).
+Pax was born on 26 July 1858 in Dvůr Králové nad Labem, in what was then known as Bohemia, to Carl Ferdinand, a mine superintendent in Žacléř, and Elisabeth Haas (died 1861).
 He graduated from the Kamienna Góra gymnasium and joined the University of Wrocław.
 He received a PhD in 1882 studying under Heinrich Göppert and moved to Kiel and habilitated in 1886 for studies on the Cyperaceae.
 He served as an assistant at the Botanical Garden and moved to Berlin in 1889 where he worked with Adolf Engler.
 In 1893 he became the chair of botany at Wrocław.
 He became a professor of botany and zoology at the University of Wrocław.
 Pax was a specialist on the plants in the families Primulaceae, Euphorbiaceae and Aceraceae.
+Together with Georg Hans Emmo Wolfgang Hieronymus he worked also in the field of cecidology (studying plant galls) and started the exsiccata series Herbarium cecidiologicum in 1892.
+He continued this work together with Rudolph Dittrich and later R. Dittrich and Alexander von Lingelsheim.

 He was married to Marie Serbin and they had a son Ferdinand Albert Pax, who became a zoologist and specialist on corals.
-Pax died on 1 March 1942 in Wroclaw, which at the time was part of Prussia and was buried at Ślężna.
+Pax died on 1 March 1942 in Wrocław, which at the time was part of Prussia and was buried at Ślężna.